-Perry State Forest website
+Perry State Forest

-Perry State Forest brochure with map
+About Perry State Forest

 Much of Perry State Forest was strip mined for coal prior to existing reclamation law, resulting in very rugged, sometimes barren terrain.
 Since the state acquired the area in 1961, some reclamation has been accomplished, including a large area along County Road 48.
 Several reforestation and test tree plantings have been established on the forest.
 Note: The AVP area is open from April 1 through November 30.

 The Perry APV area is the most popular public riding area in Ohio.
 Miles of challenging trails are open.
 Picnic tables and latrines are provided at the parking area.

 Perry State Forest has a very scenic, day-use bridle trail system.
 Parking for horse trailer rigs is provided along County Road 48.
 The Miles Lake water is suitable for horses.